The Company is a global exemplar in ''Triple Bottom Line'' performance

 confirming compliance of conditions of Corporate Governance as

-stipulated under Clause 49 of the Listing Agreement with the Stock
+erstwhile Clause 49 of the Listing Agreement with Stock Exchanges in

 Your Company''s Auditors, Messrs.
 Deloitte Haskins & Sells, have